saulocantanhede/tfgreek2/docs/features/parent.md

    * One node value - node has one parent
    * Two node values - node has two parents

 ## Notes

+Note that usualy any node would have just one parent.
+In our implementation however word nodes can have two parents, consequence of implementing the 'wg-view' and the 'syntax-view' within a single database.
 The following query demonstrates a typical use of this feature.
 Here the parent feature is used twice in order to make sure wg2 is child of wg1 and w1 is child of wg1:
 *note: rewrite this to be a 'syntactic view' query*
 <pre>